downtown-coding-slc/slack-coc/README.md

-# The Code of Conduct for the Downtown Coding SLC Slack Workspace
+# The Code of Conduct for the Downtown Coding SLC meetup and associated Slack Workspace

-All participants in the Downtown Coding SLC Slack channel are required to agree with the following Code of Conduct.
+All participants in the Downtown Coding SLC meetup events and/or our Slack channel are required to agree with the following Code of Conduct.
 Complaints will be reviewed in a timely and professional manner and responses may include banning users from the workspace.

 ## Our Pledge